Social roles are a factor in our process of self-realization, and counseling can help individuals and couples find their own uniqueness.

 Men: Cultural changes have created new frontiers for men.
 No longer is male identity a fixed set of characteristics passed from father to son.
 The workplace requires a new level of emotional intelligence and career agility, and homelife demands a greater contribution and presence.
 Men may put on a brave face while shoving feelings of doubt or unhappiness inside.
 Therapy offers the client a protected space for self-discovery and personal problem-solving.

 Couples: It is through relationships that we grow.
 Yet given the pressures on individuals, forming deep, lasting relationships is challenging, and even the most solid marriages and partnerships are tested.
 While our society places a premium on families, we also ascribe value to goals and activities that work against them.
 Same-sex couples must contend with external pressures while feeling the burden of setting a worthy example.
 Counseling offers clients perspective and tools to turn relationships into dynamic unions.

-To learn more about Brainspotting please click here.
+To learn more about Brainspotting in Boulder please click here.